 In addition to the information included or incorporated by reference in this Quarterly Report, you should carefully consider the risks described below in evaluating our company.
 Our business, financial condition or results of operations could be harmed by any of these risks.
 The risks and uncertainties described below are not the only ones we face.
 Additional risks not currently known to us or other factors not perceived by us to present significant risks to our business at this time also may impair our business operations.
-We have marked with an asterisk (\) those risk factors that reflect changes from the risk factors included in our final prospectus filed with the SEC on July 21, 2015 relating to our Registration Statement on Form S-1, originally filed with the SEC on April 17, 2015, as amended.
+We have marked with an asterisk () those risk factors that reflect changes from the risk factors included in the Final Prospectus.